lkodinsson/MARS/Fantasy/Races.md

 ## Halflings

+Halfling are a lot like any other folk, but they mostly keep to their own communities.
+They care more for food, drink, and entertainment more than the dramatic affairs of others.
+Even so, they are not shy to gossip about strangers passing through their parts of the world, as anything can be made into a good story, even rumors about what would be nothing at all.

 **Stats** Halflings get +2 Dexterity, +1 Resolve, and –1 Strength.

 **Gold-hearted** Halflings are brave when it really matters.
 They get an advantage to willpower checks to resist fear.
 Additionally, they get +2 to charisma checks when using the Inspirational Charisma talent to assist and inspire someone.